Harvard Women's Golf Frequently Asked Questions

 This is a frequent and difficult question.
 Harvard and other Ivy League institutions do not offer athletic scholarships.
 Financial aid at Harvard is based strictly on need.
 Harvard has an outstanding financial aid program that allows people from all financial backgrounds to attend.
 Since Harvard applicants are the "best and the brightest," they frequently have other opportunities available to them.
 Recruited athletes are often faced with this decision.

-A top athlete and student should be sure she is choosing a school that will foster her personal growth in all areas.
+A top athlete and student should be sure he is choosing a school that will foster his personal growth in all areas.
 Ivy League schools have a unique view of athletics that allows its member schools to provide this balance and development.
 Visit the Ivy League's official website for more information about the league.

 Within the Ivy League framework, Harvard is able to balance athletics and academics while being the best at both.
-Harvard teams won 10 Ivy League championships in the 2011-12 academic year, while the Crimson annually produces squads that are successful at both the regional and national level.
+Harvard teams traditionally win more than 25% of the Ivy League championships held each academic year and are successful at both the regional and national level.

 Part of the reason for Harvard's success is the ability of